gregsaun/prusa_i3_bear_upgrade/README.md

 Thank you to all that have sent me a tip on Thingiverse and PayPal.

-Thank you to everybody from Facebook group and The 602 Wasteland community.
+Thank you to everybody from our Facebook group and The 602 Wasteland community.

 Thank you for having purchased a kit from an official distributor.